This article may contain affiliate links. See our disclosure link for more information.

 - Christmas mugs, wooden or straw ornaments, and those hard decorated Lebkuchen hearts make great souvenirs and gifts!

-- Bratwurst (sausage typically served with mustard and on a roll)
+- Bratwurst (sausage typically served with mustard and a Brötchen)

 - Bratkartoffel (fried potatoes)

 - Sautéed garlic mushrooms

 - Kartoffelpuffer / Reibekuchen with garlic sauce (potato pancakes)